palantir/conjure/docs/spec/wire.md

   - or `Content-Type: application/x-jackson-smile` if encoding the response as Smile.

 ### 3.4.
 Conjure errors
-In order to send a Conjure error, servers must serialize the error using the [JSON format][] or [Smile format]][].
+In order to send a Conjure error, servers must serialize the error using the [JSON format][] (even if the client has indicated that a Smile response is also acceptable).
 In addition, servers must send a http status code corresponding to the error's code.

 Conjure Error code         | HTTP Status code |
 -------------------------- | ---------------- |